arses-ui/arses-ui/README.md

 # 💫 About Me:
-Hi there!<br><br>I am Arses Prasai. <br><br>I'm currently studying computer science and mathematics at Dartmouth College.<br>I'm currently working on tuning large multi-modal models and implementing bayersian optimization. <br>I'm currently learning about Agentic AI.<br><br>Reach me at arses.prasai.28@dartmouth.edu
+Hi there!<br><br>I am Arses, a Dartmouth College student pursuing Computer Science and Mathematics.
+I'm currently focused on tuning large multi-modal models and implementing Bayesian optimization techniques.
+Eager to explore the frontiers of Agentic AI.
+<br><br>Reach me at arses.prasai.28@dartmouth.edu

 ## 🌐 Socials: